mzakany23/ncsh-agent/instructions/2_project_architecture.md

 - **Loose coupling**: Minimize dependencies between modules
 - **No business logic in UI layers**: UI components should only handle presentation, not business logic

+## Technology Implementation

+### Database Layer
+- **DuckDB**: Used as the primary analytical engine
+  - In-memory processing for performance
+  - SQL queries for data analysis
+  - Supports Parquet file format for efficient data storage
+  - Centralized in `analysis/database.py`

+### LLM Integration
+- **Anthropic Claude**: Core LLM for understanding queries and generating responses
+  - Connected via Anthropic API
+  - Tool-calling capabilities utilized for agentic behavior
+  - Managed through `analysis/agent.py`

+### Data Integration
+- **LlamaIndex**: Used to bridge data and LLM
+  - Facilitates tool definition and execution
+  - Enables structured passing of data to and from Claude
+  - Configured in `analysis/tools/claude_tools.py`

+### User Interface
+- **Streamlit**: Web interface for interactive analysis
+  - Connects to core agent functionality
+  - Provides visualization capabilities for analysis results
+  - Thin layer over core business logic

+### Deployment
+- **Docker & Docker Compose**: Containerization for consistent environments
+  - Multi-stage build for efficient images
+  - Compose for local development and testing
+  - Images deployable to AWS

+- **AWS**: Production deployment target
+  - Container services for running the application
+  - S3 for data storage
+  - Other AWS services as needed

 ## Module Structure

 Our project follows a modular architecture with the following key components: